 She had a run of 1990s Hollywood success.
 She was the nurse in Baz Luhmann’s Romeo + Juliet, probably the most successful Shakespeare film adaptation ever made.
 Oddly, one of her abiding memories of this is how smelly the young star, Leonardo DiCaprio was.
 She was the voice of Fly, the female sheepdog in both the Babe films.
 She won a BAFTA for her role as Mrs. Mingott in Martin Scorsese’s Age of Innocence.

 We have all probably seen and heard her in far more things than we realise.
-She was one of the most high-profile voiceover actresses of the 1980s. she was the voice of the sexy cartoon bunny on the Cadbury’s Caramel adverts (“Take it easy with Cadbury’s Caramel”).
+She was one of the most high-profile voiceover actresses of the 1980s.
+She was the voice of the sexy cartoon bunny on the Cadbury’s Caramel adverts (“Take it easy with Cadbury’s Caramel”).
 She vividly recreates her sexually suggestive vocal performance on one 1970s tobacco advert.
 She dubbed most of the female voices for the cult 1970s series, Monkey.
-I knew her first from Blackadder II where she played Edmund’s puritanical aunt, Lady Whiteadder (a character Margolyes relates who seems to have a curious effect on a certain breed of middle-aged man).
+I personally remember her first from watching the brilliant Blackadder II in which she played Edmund’s puritanical aunt, Lady Whiteadder (a character who, Margolyes relates, seems to have a curious effect on a certain breed of middle-aged man).
 I also once saw her on stage in a production of She Stoops To Conquer alongside an unlikely combination of Sir Donald Sinden and David Essex.

 But the book’s not all about her career.
 Margolyes talks seriously and honestly about many things.
 She talks about her parents, her childhood in Oxford, her university days, her being Jewish, her lesbianism, her pain and regret about her experience of ‘coming out’ to her parents and her lifelong unhappiness with her own appearance.
 As the name of the book suggests, she is always very honest.
 She acknowledges her successes (she is especially proud of her one-woman show, Dickens’ Women in which she played a huge number of roles) but admits to her failures both major (cheating on her partner of fifty years) and minor (overreacting to a parking ticket or embarrassing herself when meeting the Queen).